-Are you looking for fun and easy outdoor nature activities?
+Are you looking for easy nature activities?
 Try making Land Art.
 It’s a great way to get children outside and away from their screens.
-It’s a great project and you’ll be amazed by your kids creativity and ideas.
+It’s a great family project and you’ll be amazed by your kids creativity and ideas.

 Land art is easy and fun and can be done by anyone.
 Basically it involves making sculptures and art from things you might find in nature, such as pebbles, rocks, twigs, sand, pine cones, shells, seed heads, leaves.
 These things can be made into mandalas, spirals, shapes, animals, or patterns…. the possibilities are endless.